shufanhe/MyRecipe/docs/iteration_report_6.md

    - Improved notifications: Users can click on embedded links to see the profile of the person that liked/reviewed their post and the post itself.
 If a post is deleted and the user tries to click on it, user is redirected back to notifications and flashed a warning message.
 Changed format of datetime, got rid of the decimals and seconds and seperated date and time into two attributes.
    - Fixed homepage slideshow cover
 2. Khanh:
-   - Implemented upload images for recipes and profile pictures
    - Worked on frontend for user account page
    - Implemented following other users, the following list will be shown in the user account